Matthew Barney is an American artist who works in performance, film, sculpture and drawing.

 Barney has had solo exhibitions at Museum of Contemporary Art, Los Angeles, San Francisco Museum of Modern Art, Walker Art Center and the Serpentine Gallery in London, as well as regularly showing as part of group exhibitions internationally since graduating from Yale University in 1989.
 He was awarded the Europa 2000 Prize, the Hugo Boss Award in 1996, the James D. Phelan Art Award in Video in 1999, the Glen Dimplex Award from the Irish Museum of Modern Art in 2001 and the Golden Gate Persistence of Vision Award, 54th San Francisco International Film Festival in 2011.

 Cremaster 4 is part of The Artangel Collection.
-Since its initial presentation in 1994, it has been screened at Whitechapel Gallery in 2014.
+Since its initial presentation in 1994, it has been screened at Whitechapel Gallery in 2014 and Flatpack Festival, Birmingham in 2017.